Software Design and Programming

 Please note that the materials for this module are presented using a combination of blended learning techniques together with the inverse curriculum approach to teaching.

-- Pass in the Principles of Programming modules (or Programming in Java).
+- Pass in the Principles of Programming II module and Fundamentals of Computing module, or equivalent.

 All dates and timetables are listed in the programme handbooks of individual programmes.